Rugeley History, Family Crest & Coats of Arms

-Migration of the Rugeley family to Ireland
+Migration of the Rugeley family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Rugeley or a variant listed above: George Rudglie who settled in Barbados in 1635.